mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects-zh.md

 - [react-basket](https://github.com/mbrn/react-basket) A shopping basket components library based on material-ui components.
 - [react-material-ui-typescript](https://github.com/goemen/react-material-ui-typescript) A boilerplate for React using Typescript, Material UI and Redux, React Router.
 - [react-media-material-ui](https://github.com/jcoreio/react-media-material-ui) Easily use breakpoints from your Material-UI theme with [react-media](https://github.com/ReactTraining/react-media).
-- [redux-form-material-ui](https://github.com/erikras/redux-form-material-ui) 用于更加方便地与Redux Form配搭来使用Material UI的一组包装组件。
+- [redux-form-material-ui](https://github.com/erikras/redux-form-material-ui) 用于更加方便地与 Redux Form 配搭来使用 Material UI 的一组包装组件。
 - [uniforms-material](https://github.com/vazco/uniforms/tree/master/packages/uniforms-material) Material-UI wrapper components for Uniforms.
 - [Wertarbyte](https://mui.wertarbyte.com/) Wertarbyte are using Material-UI for many of their projects.
 This is a collection of complementary components they have built.